Amanda Gorman steals the show at US presidential inauguration | DW | 21.01.2021

 Speaking to the New York Times, Gorman revealed how she struggled to finish composing the poem, a task she thought was "probably one of the most important things I'll do in my career."
 She was in the midst of writing when, on January 6, supporters of Trump stormed the US Capitol building.

-For Gorman, this was the night she sat up to finish her poem, adding verses about the events at the White House that day.
+For Gorman, this was the night she sat up to finish her poem, adding verses about the events at the Capitol that day.

 "We've seen a force that would shatter our nation rather than share it,/ Would destroy our country if it meant delaying democracy," she wrote.